Muhammad-Najati-Al-Imam/Applied-Predictive-Analytics/README.md

 #
 **Summary**
 ###
-The goal is to design a Federated Machine Learning model on marketing data to demonstrate its privacypreserving capabilities
+Designing a Federated Machine Learning model on marketing data to demonstrate its privacy-preserving capabilities
 #
 **Course Overview**
 ###